vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 While WebView2 does generally work it may be really buggy and give you a black window or an error While trying to log in.

+Try to run `flatpak run org.vinegarhq.Vinegar delete` or `vinegar delete` in your terminal to fix this.

-Use the package/source version of Vinegar with Umu launcher to fix this issue:
+If the previous command didn't work try to use the package/source version of Vinegar with Umu launcher to fix this issue:

 Uninstall the previous Vinegar, run `flatpak uninstall --delete-data org.vinegarhq.Vinegar -y`